yuchen1024/Kunlun/README.md

 * one can set bn_ctx = nullptr for thread safety when dealing with ECC operations
 * one could still use the original bn_ctx in single thread setting

-- The global setting for multi-thread support lies at "global.hpp" line 21-22, and the bn_ctx setting lies at line 58-69.
+- The global setting for multi-thread support lies at "include/global.hpp" line 21-22 algorithms in ec_point.hpp will be complied according to this setting

 - For multi-thread
 ```